Diraksam/ECE143_KobeBryant/README.md

 Additional dependencies that we used for data extraction and cleaning
   - BeautifulSoup

-The main datasets is extracted from basketballreference.com using BeautifulSoup and directly downloaded from Kaggle.
+The main datasets are extracted from basketballreference.com using BeautifulSoup and directly downloaded from Kaggle.

 After building all the dependencies, simply run main.py to obtain all the plots.